j-carson/telemarketing-classification/docs/ProjectSummary.md

 ### Need for study
-By performing fewer and more effective telemarketing phone calls, businesses save money, and people who are not interested in the product offering are less likely to receive an annoying phone call.
+By performing fewer and more effective telemarketing phone calls, businesses increase sales, save expenses, and avoid bothering customers who do not need to be called.

 ### Data
 The bank marketing dataset from the UCI dataset repository contains approximately